AJ

 Lost In Wilderness

-I’ve been making films for the past 15 years.
+How I Became a Filmmaker Without Film School I’ve been making films for the past 15 years.
 So far, I’ve directed 6 live-action feature films and acted as the animation head in two animated feature length films.
-And I did not go to a film school.
-Instead, I…
+And I did…